TL;DR:

 The digital ad exchange has a vast network of publishers and advertisers, streamlining the whole thing.

 Today, publishers simply indicate the available ad space to the ad exchange through the SSP.
-They usually don't have direct access to an ad exchange, but the SSP enables them to get listed in all exchanges that work with the particular SSP.
+They usually don't have direct access to an ad exchange, but the SSP enables them to be listed on all exchanges that work with that SSP.

 How Does an Ad Exchange Work?